f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

    }

-In this lab, we will build an active-standby cluster between BIG-IP-A and BIG-IP-B using REST API.
+In this lab, we will build an active-standby cluster between BIG-IP-A and BIG-IP-B using the REST API.
 As mentioned previously, to save time, BIG-IP-B is already licensed and has its device-level settings configured.
 This lab will use the Postman Runner functionality introduced in the previous lab.
 We will run the requests in a Collection Folder to build the cluster.